SimplifiiPress/simplifii/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: simplifii

+Simplifii is a full site editing WordPress block-theme with WooCommerce support and can be customised to your every need.

+== Description ==

 Simplifii is a versatile block-based WordPress theme with Full Site Editing allowing you to customise to your hearts content - with WooCommerce support.
 You must have the Gutenberg Plugin Activate to use this theme before ready for full site editing on released WordPress.

-== Description ==

-The theme check plugin is an easy way to test your theme and make sure it's up to spec with the latest [theme review](https://make.wordpress.org/themes/handbook/review/) standards.
-With it, you can run all the same automated testing tools on your theme that WordPress.org uses for theme submissions.

-The tests are run through a simple admin menu and all results are displayed at once.
-This is very handy for theme developers, or anybody looking to make sure that their theme supports the latest WordPress theme standards and practices.

 == Installation ==